Keyboard shortcuts

 But now that we have descriptor sets that combine inputs and outputs, this program decomposition scheme doesn’t work anymore.
 Which is why we will have to switch to a different scheme:

-Introducing UVSet
+Introducing InOut

 use std::sync::Arc;